peefeeyatko/theremin/README.md

 #### Directions

 Point and click anywhere on the screen to play a sound, then move up or down to change the pitch.
-The left side of canvas will produce a sine sound wave while the right side produces a sawtooth sound wave.
+The left side of canvas will produce a sine wave while the right side produces a sawtooth wave.

 #### Cross browser / device compatibility

-Theremin should work in all modern browsers except for IE. It works with touch screen devices and is responsive.
+Theremin should work in all modern browsers.
+It works with touch screen devices and is responsive.

 #### Credits